linode/apl-docs/docs/get-started/installation/sops.md

 Follow the instructions of the provider of your choosing and jot down the credentials obtained for the next steps.

-To install Otomi with SOPS/KMS, use the following values:
+To install APL with SOPS/KMS, use the following values:

 ```yaml
 kms: